One Love Manchester: Background

-Before main event

-Developments and planning
+Development and planning

 Event tickets were made available on 1 June 2017 for £40, and sold with no booking fees.
 These tickets sold out within 6 minutes of going on sale.
 Fans who were at the concert of 22 May could apply to attend at no cost.
 The application ended on 31 May at 17:00, but was extended till 22:00 to allow as many people at the concert on the 22nd to apply to be there as possible.
 Metrolink offered free travel for concertgoers to and from the Old Trafford tram stop.
-Uber also said that fares of passengers travelling to and from the concert will be donated to charity.
+Uber also said that fares for passengers travelling to and from the concert will be donated to charity.

 Following the London Bridge attack that occurred the day before the show, Greater Manchester Police announced that security would be tighter than planned.
 They also advised attendees not to bring bags into the venue for security reasons.

-Tickets for the concert were found to be listed for sale on the online auction site eBay, at prices above the original sales price.
+Tickets for the concert were found to be listed for sale on the online auction site eBay, at prices above the original sale price.
 However, eBay responded by removing these listings from their site.

 Main event

 A minute's silence was held before Marcus Mumford opened the concert, at the request of Mumford, in memory of those killed both in Manchester and in London.

 After Grande's first performance of the night, Stevie Wonder appeared via video link.
 After Heap's performance, a video of prominent Manchester footballer David Beckham reading a poem dedicated to the city was played.
 Videos of other artists and celebrities, including Halsey, Bastille, Anne-Marie, Demi Lovato, Jennifer Hudson, Blossoms, Chance the Rapper, Camila Cabello, The Chainsmokers, DJ Khaled, Little Mix, Circa Waves, Kendall Jenner, Clean Bandit, Dua Lipa, Sean Paul, Nick Grimshaw, Kings of Leon, Sam Smith, Rita Ora, Shawn Mendes, Twenty One Pilots, Paul McCartney, U2 and the players of Manchester United and Manchester City declaring their solidarity with Manchester were also shown.

-Liam Gallagher, former lead singer of local band Oasis, made a surprise appearance near the end of the concert.
-Previously, he had stated he wanted to perform but indicated a conflict with the Rock im Park festival in Germany.
+Liam Gallagher, lead singer of Manchester-based rock band Oasis, made a surprise appearance near the end of the concert.
+He had previously stated his desire to perform but indicated a conflict with the Rock im Park festival in Germany.
 He flew in straight from his performance in Germany.
 Coincidentally, he was also scheduled to perform at the Rock am Ring festival two days prior, but the rest of that festival day was cancelled before his scheduled performance due to terror suspicions.

 Usher was due to appear but did not perform due to parental duties.
-He appeared with other musicians in the pre-recorded video sending best wishes to Manchester.
+He appeared alongside other musicians in the pre-recorded video sending well wishes to Manchester.